golioth/docs/docs/hardware/2-esp32/1-espidf-quickstart/3-flash-sample.md

 ### Build the `golioth_basics` code example

-Golioth ESP-IDF SDK example code is located in the `golioth-esp-idf-sdk/examples`.
+Golioth Firmware SDK example code is located in the `golioth-firmware-sdk/examples/esp_idf`.
 Navigate to the `golioth_basics` example and run the following code to build the example app:

 ```console